What Is a Liability? (Plus Types, Examples and FAQs)

 How do liabilities relate to assets and equity?

-Assets are what the company owns or is owed.
+Assets are what a company owns or others owe to it.
 Liabilities are what the company owes others.
-Equity is the remaining amount, or net worth, after assets have been totaled and liabilities subtracted from the balance.
-If a company takes on more liability, or debt, without adding more assets, its equity value will drop.
-The accounting equation is: Assets - liabilities = equity.
+Equity is the remaining amount, or net worth, after accountants total the asset and subtract liabilities from the balance.
+If a company takes on more liability, or debt, without adding more assets, its equity value drops.
+The accounting equation is as follows:

 What is the formula for current liabilities?

-Current liabilities represent debts that a business must repay within one year or the time it takes a business to buy inventory and convert it into sales.
-To calculate current liabilities, you need to find the sum of your short-term obligations.
+Current liabilities represent debts that a business is responsible for repaying within one year or the time it takes a business to buy inventory and convert it into sales.
+To calculate current liabilities, find the sum of your short-term obligations.
 For example, your formula may look like this:

 Each of those components represents a short-term monetary obligation or debt and the current liabilities calculation can vary based on what you owe.

 Contingent liabilities arise as a result of special circumstances.
 They're generally rare and unexpected.
 Lawsuits, real or threatened, are the most common contingent liability.
 In some cases, accountants record contingent liabilities when the company expects a transaction, such as unused gift cards or product warranties, to occur but doesn't yet know the date or amount of the transaction.
 You can list these liabilities on a company's balance sheet if they're probable and it's possible to estimate the amount.

 What is the difference between a liability and an expense?